-Students majoring in visual art focus on creating art and pursuing an understanding of the history and theory of art and its importance in society.
+Students with a minor in visual art focus on creating art and pursuing an understanding of the history and theory of art and its importance in society.

 - Minor in Fine Arts - Art

 Associate Professor and Chairperson - Fine Arts